-This blog covers nutrition-related math, particularly as it relates to caloric balance (calories in = calories out) is an important concept.
+This blog covers nutrition-related math, particularly as it relates to caloric balance (calories in vs calories out) is an important concept.
 If we have a caloric surplus, this will result in weight gain.
 If we have a caloric deficit, there will be weight loss.
-As fitness professionals, we can teach clients how to keep track of their caloric intake, estimate their caloric needs and read food labels.
-This blog covers the nutrition-related math that will be on the exam, including nutrition labels, caloric deficits and macronutrient needs based on caloric intake.
+As exercise professionals, we can teach clients how to keep track of their caloric intake, estimate their caloric needs and read food labels.
+This blog covers the nutrition-related math that may be on the exam, including nutrition labels, caloric deficits and macronutrient needs based on caloric intake.

 Determining Calories per Serving and Calories from Fat, Protein and Carbohydrates: